Dynamics of inertial pair coupled via frictional interface

 The inertial point-masses $m_1$ and $m_2$ move in the generalized coordinates $x_1$ and $x_2$, respectively, having parallel axes.
 At this point, it does not matter whether a translational or rotational degree of freedom of the relative motion is meant.
 The single restriction is that a relative motion with only one spatial degree of freedom (DOF) is assumed.
 A multidimensional case of, for example, relative motion on a flat surface, i.e. with two translational and one rotational DOFs, can be equally elaborated into the proposed modeling framework (see discussion later in Section \ref{sec:5}), yet it would go beyond the scope of this paper.

 The first (actuated) body is connected to the reference ground by a virtual spring with the stiffness $a_2$ and a virtual damper with the viscosity coefficient $a_1$.
 Note that both virtual elements can represent (or correspondingly include) mechanical components as well as feedback control terms.
 For a feedback controlled inertial body, $u(t)$ will then constitute an exogenous input value that can be either a reference motion trajectory, or a generalized disturbing force, or a combination of both.
-The second inertial body is connected to the first body through a frictional interface free of additional constraints, i.e. without kinematic or force constraints, except for the normal load which causes the Coulomb friction force $f(t)$.
+The second inertial body is connected to the first body through a frictional interface which is free of additional constraints.
+That is, it experiences unrestricted tangential motion (i.e. no mechanical limiters as in a backlash case) and no force constraints other than the normal loading caused by the Coulomb frictional force $f(t)$.
 In what follows, we assume the classical Coulomb friction with the discontinuity at the velocity zero crossing, see e.g. in \cite{popov2010}.
 It is worth recalling that the nonlinear Coulomb frictional force represents a rate-independent damping that can be understood in combination with infinite stiffness within the so-called pre-slide friction regime, see \cite{ruderman2017} for details.
 While more detailed dynamic friction models attempting to capture the transient side-effects both during presliding and sliding have been studied extensively (see e.g. the seminal papers \cite{armstrong1994, AlBender2008} and the references contained therein), the basic Coulomb law of friction is often sufficient for modeling purposes.